 The sounding world uses up its juicyness in this bid for conscious attention.
-Sounds have a subliminal power.
+Sound has a subliminal power.
 The constant soundtrack that accompanies our days and nights shapes our lived experience in subtle ways.
 To my ear, it all sounds like music.
 So the dishwasher in the background as I write is pulsing a rhythm and growling/toning to my consciousness while the wall clock keeps a semblance of time.
 This “noise” can literally or in essence make its way into a future soundscape or song painting.

 A deeper listening taps into the body sounds-rush of blood, beat of heart, the shushsh of air through the nose, throat, into the lungs and out again.
 Body sounds drone and pulse along with the external environmental soundtrack.
 All of these sounds have something in common-they are all transmitted through a physical medium like air or water.
 An unsettling pressure on the medium causes vibration, excitation of molecules in oscillating waves, which become sound signals.
-These oscillations travel through the medium till they encounter a receiver that knows/recognizes and transduces the vibrations into a signifying event which we know as sound.
+These oscillations travel through the medium till they encounter a receiver that knows/recognizes/resonates and transduces the vibrations into a signifying event which we know as sound.

 Sound vibrations and their meanings render our reality.
 I think that is why we wrestled with that “tree falling in the woods” question for so long.
 The righteous still debate it, but the answer hinges on how we define “sound.”
 When a tree falls in the woods it will vibrate air molecules, which fits with this definition of sound : “vibrations that travel through the air or another medium and can be heard when they reach a person’s or animal’s ear.”
 In which case, vibrating air molecules are sound.
-When the vibrations land on a reciever and are transduced into distinguishable perceptions, then we move into this definition of sound: “the sensation produced by stimulation of the organs of hearing by vibrations transmitted through the air or other medium.”
+When the vibrations land on a receiver and are transduced into distinguishable perceptions, then we move into this definition of sound: “the sensation produced by stimulation of the organs of hearing by vibrations transmitted through the air or other medium.”
 Both of these definitions are ensconced in the dictionaries.
 So we each can choose and articulate which definition we are using in any given situation.
 In my case, sound serves a meaning making function, an orientation to the world function, and a wormhole between my psyche and the Universe.
 There are more than just trees falling here!

 All of this sound vibration happens in sonic space(s).
-This space can be big or small depending on where we perceive the sound to be, our proximity to the sound source, the amplitude, frequency, oscillation, attack and decay of the sound as it moves through space.
+This space can be big or small depending on where we perceive the sound to be, our proximity to the sound source, the amplitude, frequency, oscillation, reverberation, attack and decay of the sound as it moves through space.
 Making sound art is the process of sculpting these spaces.
 We work with audio samples, midi instruments, audio effects, acoustic noise, various transducers and sound diffusion systems, and place these in some kind of relational space with listeners.

 I want to orchestrate a similar experience diffusing sound into physical spaces.
 Explore playing the acoustics of a space.
 My experiences performing soundscapes in public spaces have raised many interesting questions for me.

 How can a work of sound art present itself in a roomful of talking people?
-Can the sound enter a room as a subtle presence, rise up like the wind and tap the listener on the shoulder, then settle back into a shade?
+Can the sound enter a room as a subtle presence, rise up like the wind and tap the listener on the shoulder, then settle back int shade?
 Is there a way to sculpt a piece of sound that could tap into the resonant frequency of a room full of talking people?
 Does a roomful of talking people have a resonant frequency?
 Is there a way to shape the sound presence more through frequency than amplitude?

 After my year of study and celebration of “In C” I have developed some further interests in free-form methods of composition using scales, modes and layering melodic and rhythmic ideas.
 Idiosyncratic beats are beats that go in and out of sync with each other.
 Whether it is consonance to dissonance and back or arrythmia to groove and back, the beats may not move as you expect them to.
 Don’t reject this right away, keep listening.
-As you open up to the the unexpected, suddenly it comes together in a totally satisfying way.
+As you open up to the unexpected, suddenly it comes together in a totally satisfying way.
 That is the reward of deep listening.

 So “In C” inspires me to play with statements of varying lengths and tonal relationships by letting them flow over each other for extended periods of time.
 So a high-hat phrase might loop through 13 bar ms while the other parts are in loops of four and eight bar ms. This means the high-hat phrase is off-set from the other phrases so the phrase changes over time.
-At first this may be unsettling to the ear, but because the phrase is consistent over time, it develops a different, but clear and discernable, relationship to the other phrases.
-This conscious falling in and out of sync feels like the cycle of life, of growth and the clear result of the constantly vibrating Universe in which we live.
+At first this may be unsettling to the ear, but because the phrase is consistent over time, it develops a different, but clear and discernable, relationship to the other phrases and polyrhythms emerge.
+This conscious falling in and out of sync feels like the cycle of life, of growth, and the clear result of the constantly vibrating Universe in which we live.

 In 2017, “In C” revealed itself to me as a package of samples with Terry Riley’s version being one way of putting them together.
 This became Terry Riley’s In C or TRIC, and I began probing it with questions, such as